mwilck/test-udev-rules/README.md

 unmodified system *before* installing the modified rules, and *after* removing them again.
 Before each run of the test procedure, `systemd-udevd` is restarted.

-This *should be safe* unless real udev events occur while the test is running.
+This *should be safe*.
+If real udev events for SCSI devices occur while the test is running, the devices will be setup with the rules to be tested, which should also do no harm.
 But there are no guarantees.

 **USE AT YOUR OWN RISK.**